rodrigorxd/Simple_Calculator/README.md

 "Simple Calculator" was my first Python project using what I learned in my first Software Engineering class.
 Updates are on the way.
+1.0v : + , - , *, /
+2.0v:
+- New Operations (^, %)
+- Operations Menu
+- Print "Invalid" if a number different from the ones available on the menu is chosen -Print "Invalid" if 0 is used as divisor